-There’s no way I could give up my morning ritual of consuming caffeine, so I decided to find out what the best and worst caffeinated drinks for acne-prone skin were, and the results might surprise you.
+There’s no way I could give up my morning ritual of consuming caffeine, so I decided to dive into the research and find out what the best and worst caffeinated drinks for acne-prone skin were – and the results might surprise you.

 Because all types of tea share the same plant (Camellia sinensis) and are just harvested and processed differently, the benefits of tea for acne are fairly consistent across the 4 main types of tea: black, green, white, and oolong (more on herbal tea later).

-Certain types of tea contain more or less antioxidants and skin-healing properties, which we’ll go into later in the article.
+Certain types of tea contain more or fewer antioxidants and skin-healing properties, which we’ll go into later in the article.

 Most teas contain significant amounts of antioxidants, which are compounds that help protect cells from oxidation and damage.

 Antioxidants help treat acne by preventing sebum oil on the skin from oxidizing (ie: going bad).
 When sebum oil becomes oxidized due to hormones, damage from sunlight, or environmental factors (air pollution, smoking, etc.), it can easily block and clog pores, leading to acne infections.
 Antioxidants can also protect skin cells from damaging molecules known as free radicals.

 One of the specific antioxidants found in tea, epigallocatechin gallate-3 (EGCG), is particularly useful at fighting acne:

 - EGCG helps prevent damage from UV rays1https://www.ncbi.nlm.nih.gov/pubmed/26178731

 - EGCG may help prevent and treat chronic inflammation and inflammatory acne2https://www.ncbi.nlm.nih.gov/pubmed/23871988